newism/jquery-nsmToc.js/README.markdown

 {String} The string prepended to the anchor hash target.

 #### **min\_depth**
 {Number} The minimun header element to include.
-Ex: "1" will build the TOC starting with &lt;h1&gt; elements while "2" will build the TOC starting with &lt;h2&gt; elements
+Ex: "1" will build the TOC starting with &lt;h1&gt; elements while "2" will build the TOC starting with &lt;h2&gt; elements.

 #### **max\_depth**
 {Number} The max header element to include.
-Ex: "5" will build the TOC stopping at (but including) &lt;h5&gt; elements while "6" will build the TOC stopping at (but including) &lt;h6&gt; elements
+Ex: "5" will build the TOC stopping at (but including) &lt;h5&gt; elements while "6" will build the TOC stopping at (but including) &lt;h6&gt; elements.

 #### **prepend\_toc\_marker**
-{Boolean} Prepend TOC markers to the header elements and the TOC list items
+{Boolean} Prepend TOC markers to the header elements and the TOC list items.

 #### **toc\_marker\_suffix**
 {String} The string added after the toc marker.
 Ex: If the TOC marker is 1.1.1 and the toc_marker_suffix is "." the final output will be: "1.1.1."
-If the TOC Marker is 1.2.3 and the number suffix is ")" the final output will be "1.2.3)"
+If the TOC Marker is 1.2.3 and the number suffix is ")" the final output will be "1.2.3)".

 #### **toc\_marker\_seperator**
 {String} The string that divides the toc_marker levels.
-Ex: If the TOC marker levels are 1,1 & 1 and the toc_marker_seperator is "." the final output will be: "1.1.1" If the TOC marker levels are 1,1 & 1 and the toc_marker_seperator is "-" the final output will be: "1-1-1"
+Ex: If the TOC marker levels are 1,1 & 1 and the toc_marker_seperator is "." the final output will be: "1.1.1" If the TOC marker levels are 1,1 & 1 and the toc_marker_seperator is "-" the final output will be: "1-1-1".

-#### **debug** {Boolean}
-Diplay console messages

 #### **toc\_marker\_class**
 {String} The class to add to the header and TOC list element toc_marker span.
-Ex: &lt;span class="toc-marker"&gt;1.2.3&lt;/span&gt;
+Ex: &lt;span class="toc-marker"&gt;1.2.3&lt;/span&gt;.

 #### **append\_top\_links**
 {Boolean} Add top links to each heading element in the TOC.
-Ex: &lt;h1&gt;&lt;span class="toc-marker"&gt;1&lt;/span&gt; Heading 1 &lt;a href="#top"&gt;Top&lt;/a&gt;&lt;/h1&gt;
+Ex: &lt;h1&gt;&lt;span class="toc-marker"&gt;1&lt;/span&gt; Heading 1 &lt;a href="#top"&gt;Top&lt;/a&gt;&lt;/h1&gt;.

 #### **top\_link\_class**
 {String} The class to add to the top link anchor element.
-Ex: &lt;a href="#top" class="top"&gt;Top&lt;/a&gt;
+Ex: &lt;a href="#top" class="top"&gt;Top&lt;/a&gt;.

 ### Returns